Sources of income considered.

 (viii) Changes in household circumstances not related to the penalty imposed by another federal, state, local welfare, or public means-tested assistance program are not affected by the provision in (A) of this paragraph.

 (ix) The application of the provision in (A) of this paragraph applies for the duration of the imposed penalty or until DHS cannot determine the amount of the penalty.
-For example, when the other program benefit closes or the person becomes ineligible for a non-penalty related reason, the worker stops imposing the food benefit sanction.

 (x) SNAP sanctions extending beyond one year must be reviewed at least annually to determine if the sanction continues to apply.